mem48/geocompr/main.md

 Other names for this operation are spatial filtering and convolution [@burrough_principles_2015].

 In R, we can use the `focal()` function to perform spatial filtering.
-We define the shape of the moving window with a `matrix` whose values correspond to weights.
+We define the shape of the moving window with a `matrix` whose values correspond to weights (see `w` parameter in the code chunk below).
-Secondly, the the `fun` argument lets us specify the function we wish to apply to this neighborhood.
+Secondly, the `fun` parameter lets us specify the function we wish to apply to this neighborhood.
-Here, we choose the minimum, but of course we can use any other function such as the the sum, the mean, the median, the mode, the maximum or the variance.
+Here, we choose the minimum, but any other summary function, including `sum()`, `mean()`, or `var()` can be used.

 ```r